New Mexico First-Time Home Buyer: 2023 Programs and Grants

 NM first-time home buyer grants

-MFA doesn’t offer grants to New Mexico first-time home buyers.
+MFA doesn’t always offer grants to New Mexico first-time home buyers.
 But, under its FirstDown program, it does provide the next best thing: forgivable loans.

 These “silent” second mortgages have no monthly payments, charge 0% interest, and come with no minimum loan amount.
 And, as long as you own and live in the home (without refinancing) for 10 years, the loan is forgiven.
 But, if you sell, move, or refinance before the end of the 10th year, you’ll have to pay back the entire sum you borrowed.